LukeShortCloud/rootpages/markdown/openstack.md

 `1.` Isolated Network Install

-Generate a configuration file refered to as the "answer" file.
+Generate a configuration file referred to as the "answer" file.
 This can optionally be customized.
 Then install OpenStack using the answer file.
 By default, the network will be entirely isolated.
 [1]

 ```
 # packstack --gen-answer-file <FILE>